tkm404/CapstoneProgLog/README.md

 ### 7/14/2023
 * 08:43 Technical difficulties.
 Projects on home computer not on cloud storage, so installing Unity on Laptop a good idea, but not immediately productive.
 Had to swing by home.
 Desktop being a pill.
 * 09:00 Update cards text to scalable mesh as opposed to static text image.
+* 09:34 Many null reference errors.
+Working on a fix.